 Approaches to data sharing in collaborative projects

 The first option is simpler, as the organisation can provide a research data management infrastructure.
-On the other hand, for disperse teams the project leader(s) will have to decide whether:
+On the other hand, for dispersed teams the project leader(s) will have to decide whether:

 - The project should be supported by a single participating organisation’s data management infrastructure, or